 - Leave the paint chips with the front receptionist.

-- A staff member will contact you with the results.
-Please allow one to two business days for test results.
+- A staff member will contact you with the results within 5 business days.

 Assistance To Control Lead Hazards

-The Cincinnati Health Department has a federal grant from the Department of Housing and Urban Development that can help reduce lead paint and dust hazards in residential properties.
-The goal of the CLOSE (Cincinnati Lead Operations for Safe Environments) grant program is to create lead-safe housing for low-income families who have children under the age of 6, or who live in a home frequented by children under the age of 6.
-See the links below for more information about the CLOSE grant program.
+The Cincinnati Health Department has a federal grant from the Department of Housing and Urban Development that can help control lead paint, dust and soil hazards in residential properties.
+The goal of the CLOSE (Cincinnati Lead Operations for Safe Environments) Lead Hazard Control Program is to create lead-safe housing for low-income families with children under the age of 6, or who live in a home frequented by children under the age of 6.